Are you interested in supporting your community through a national health screening programme?

 You will be required to work Monday – Friday (8 – 6 pm, rostered) in our Wellington Call Centre.

-The ability to converse in Te Reo Māori, Tongan, Samoan or another Pacific language.
+- The ability to converse in Te Reo Māori, a Pasifika language or Mandarin is preferred but not essential.

 - The technical ability to use a national screening database.